 How Long Does it Take to Build an Ecommerce Website?

 The problem with this question is that ecommerce websites can have one product or hundreds of products.
 The more products you sell, the longer it will take to build your website.

 Consider a company like Amazon.
 It’s huge.
 Hundreds of thousands of product pages exist, and if you were to start building the site today, it would take an extremely long time.

 But what if you only sell a few products?
-Or what if you’re using a shop-building software program?
+Or what if you’re using a shop-building IoT software development program?